elsirion/clnurl/README.md

 ```

 ## Contributing
-I mostly built it so I could play with the cool kids on nostr, PRs welcome, but I'm unlikely to fix bugs that don't
+I mostly `clnurl` it so I could play with the cool kids on nostr, PRs welcome, but I'm unlikely to fix bugs myself that
-annoy myself, like the MIT license says: "provided as-is".
-If you find `clnurl` useful or just want to test it out feel
+don't annoy me personally.
+Like the MIT license says: "provided as-is".

-free to throw me some sats :P
+If you find `clnurl` useful or just want to test it out in the wild feel free to throw me some sats :P

 | Format     | Encoding                                                                                            |
 |------------|-----------------------------------------------------------------------------------------------------|